 Then he met Rudi Gernreich, later famous as the inventor of unisex fashion and the topless swimsuit.
 Gernreich became Hay's lover and eagerly joined his quest for a gay political movement.

-Still, the effort eventually took hold, and at its largest, the Mattachine society had 5,000 members.
+Eventually, however, the effort took hold.
+At its largest, the Mattachine society had 5,000 members.

 But the membership of the Mattachine Society grew too conservative for its founders.
 In 1953, the group's new leaders attacked Hay and the other founders of Mattachine, all of whom had ties to the Communist Party.
 The founders all resigned, Mattachines' grassroots base declined, and Hay retreated from most gay activism until the rise of a more radical lesbian and gay movement in the early 1970s.

-Today, Hay, eighty-six, fears the radical right has taken such hold in the United States that it could soon overturn gay-rights protections in the few states that have them.
+When this interview took place, Hay was eighty-six, and feared the radical right had such a hold on the United States that it could soon overturn gay-rights protections in the few states that had them.
 His experience as a Communist Party member in the United States during the 1950s gives him reason to worry, he says.
-He remains preoccupied with the speed at which tolerance can shift into persecution.
+He worried, he said, about the speed at which tolerance can shift into persecution.

-I spoke with Hay in the small stucco house he rents in West Hollywood.
+Cusac spoke with Hay in a small stucco house in West Hollywood.
 John Burnside, his lover of thirty-five years, was busy repairing Hay's glasses.
 Burnside is best known as the inventor of the teleidoscope, which creates kaleidoscope-like patterns out of mirrored reflections of the world.
 He also founded, with Hay, a group called the Radical Fairies during the 1970s when the two of them decided the gay movement was once again growing too conservative.

-Hay, who is nicknamed The Duchess, held forth for several hours, occasionally tilting back in his chair with a long creak, and whispering for emphasis.
+Hay, who was nicknamed The Duchess, held forth for several hours, occasionally tilting back in his chair with a long creak, and whispering for emphasis.